ResearchComputing/Documentation/docs/cloud/aws/billing/viewbilling.md

 1. Follow the steps from 1 to 4 from the above section.
 2. Click on the Summary Reports. <br>
    <br>![](images/summary.png) <br><br>
-3. You can check the daily or monthly summary report. <br>
+3. You can check the Daily or Monthly Summary Report. <br>
    <br>![](images/twoviews.png) <br><br>
-4. For daily report, click on the Daily under the summary reports.
-It opens the Daily report and select a date to view the summary.
+4. For Daily Report, click on the Daily under the Summary Reports.
+It opens the Daily Report page and select a date to view the summary.
-5. For Monthly report, click on the Monthly under the summary reports.
-It opens the Daily report and select a month to view the summary. <br>
+5. For Monthly Report, click on the Monthly under the Summary Reports.
+It opens the Monthly Report page and select a month to view the summary. <br>
    <br>![](images/summarymonthly.png) <br><br>